DataHenHQ/documentations/source/high_level.rst

 Job workers are units of capacity that a job can run.
 A job needs at least one worker for it to run.

-There are two kinds of workers:
+There are three kinds of workers:

+* Parser Worker.
+This allows you to parse the fetched pages.
-* Standard Worker.
+* Fetcher Worker.
 This allows you to fetch using regular HTTP method.
 * Browser Worker.
 This will fetch using a real browser, and will render and execute any javascripts that are available on the page.

 Typically one worker can has the capacity to perform: